-Alpecin’s study was conducted using extracted hair follicles, and performed in vitro (meaning outside of the body).
-This means the results of their research can’t necessarily be applied to real-world hair loss, as how follicles react on your head is very different to how they react in a Petri dish.
+Alpecin’s study was conducted using extracted human hair follicles, and performed in vitro (meaning outside of the body).
+This means the results of their research can’t necessarily be applied to real-world hair loss, as how hair follicles react on your head is very different to how they react in a Petri dish.

 Participants saw a significant improvement in hair strength and hair loss intensity after 6 months of consistent use .
 Another study has shown that men can also benefit from using caffeine shampoo for hair loss .
 So there are a host of benefits to using caffeinated shampoo, including reduced hair loss, and stronger and thicker hair shafts.

 There is anecdotal evidence that Alpecin can cause more hair to fall out.
 Some reviewers online also claim that their alopecia areata was made worse by their C1 shampoo.

 Also, long-term use of Alpecin can cause discolouration of the hair, especially if your hair is dyed.
 It can cause lighter hair colours to go browner over time.
 This applies to all caffeine shampoos, so they’re best avoided if you have coloured hair.

 Hair transplants are the best way to restore lost hair.
-Considering a hair transplant?
-Take a look at our before and after hair transplant gallery — we’ve helped over 10,000 patients restore their hair and self-confidence.
+If you are considering a hair transplant then take a look at our before and after hair transplant gallery.
+We’ve helped over 10,000 patients restore their hair and self-confidence.

 If you’re not sure where to start, speak to one of our experienced specialists.
-Book a free consultation now to get the best advice on hair loss treatments.
+Book a consultation now to get the best advice on hair loss treatments.

 Simply fill in your details in the form below and we'll get in touch with you shortly.